Recommended Pollution Lessons

 (SONAR is the use of sound by submarines and other fishing vessels to deterring the depth of water, the closeness of an object, or detect movement of other objects in the water)

 Many of these beached whales have suffered physical trauma, including bleeding around the brain, ears, and other tissues and large bubbles in their organs.
 There is no question that sonar injures and kills whales and dolphins.

 – Joel Reynolds, NRDC senior attorney (http://www.nrdc.org/wildlife/marine/sonar.asp)

 This is not only about whales, but the larger marine life are all affected in one way or the other.

 Effects on general health

-Health effects of noise include anxiety and stress reaction and in extreme cases fright.
-The physiological manifestations are headaches, irritability and nervousness, feeling of fatigue and decreases work efficiency.
-For example, being pounded by the siren of fire fighters, police or ambulance in your city all night everyday leave people (especially elderly people) stresses and tired in the morning.
+Health effects of noise include anxiety and stress reaction, and in some extreme cases, fright.
+The physiological manifestations are headaches, irritability and nervousness, feeling of fatigue, and decreases work efficiency.
+For example, being pounded by the siren of firefighters, police, or ambulance in your city all night every day leaves people (especially the elderly) stressed and tired in the morning.

 It is worth noting that these effects may not sound troubling, but the truth is, with time, the consequences can be very worrying.

 Lethal Sounds.
 The use of military sonar poses a deadly threat to whales and other marine mammals. nrdc.org/wildlife/marine/sonar.asp